 As a result, in the three months ended June 30, 2018 the Company recorded impairment charges of \$21 million related to property, plant and equipment held and used in NCR's hardware reporting unit, \$16 million related to purchased intangibles and \$146 million for goodwill assigned to the Hardware reporting unit.
 These charges were recorded in the line item asset impairment charges in our Consolidated Statement of Operations for the year ended December 31, 2018.
+The impairment charges were allocated to the current segment reporting structure based on the relative fair value of each segment as of January 1, 2019.

-As discussed in Note 1, "Basis of Presentation and Significant Accounting Policies," NCR completed the annual goodwill impairment test during the fourth quarter of 2018, which did not indicate an impairment existed for the Software or Services segments.
+As discussed in Note 1, "Basis of Presentation and Significant Accounting Policies," NCR completed the annual goodwill impairment test during the fourth quarter of 2018, under the previous segment reporting model, which did not indicate an impairment existed for the Software or Services segments.